jewlofthelotus/SlickQuiz-WordPress/readme.txt

 The SlickQuiz WordPress Plugin is now opensource - contribute on [Github](https://github.com/JewlOfTheLotus/SlickQuiz-WordPress)

+The SlickQuiz WordPress Plugin is now opensource - contribute on [Github](https://github.com/QuickenLoans/SlickQuiz-WordPress)

 == Installation ==

 1. Upload the SlickQuiz plugin folder to the `/wp-content/plugins/` directory